Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 Create a database of Syrian refugees.
 Trump has also seemed open to the idea of creating a database of Muslims in the country, although his aides say that is not true.

 Set up safe zones in Syria and then force wealthy Persian Gulf nations such as Saudi Arabia to pick up the bill.
-“They’re gonna put up all the money.
-We’re not gonna put up money.
-We’re gonna lead it and we’ll do a great a job.
-But we’re gonna get the Gulf states to put up the money.”
+“They’re going to put up all the money.
+We’re not going to put up money.
+We’re going to lead it, and we’ll do a great a job.
+But we’re going to get the Gulf states to put up the money.”
 (Trump continued talking about the idea, but there is no indication they’ve been set up or funded as Trump suggested.)

 Scrap the Clean Power Plan, which reduces the amount of carbon pollution from power plants.
 Trump says this could save the country $7.2 billion per year.
 (Just this week, a federal appeals court struck down the Trump administration’s Clean Power Plan replacement.)

-Treat climate change like the “hoax” that Trump has said it is.
+Treat climate change such as the “hoax” that Trump has said it is.
 (In a recent interview with the New York Times, Trump seemed to soften that position.)
 (Trump has not called climate change a “hoax” since assuming the presidency, though he has cast doubt on its severity.)

 Become the world’s dominant leader in energy production.
 Attain “complete American energy independence” so that the United States is no longer dependent on foreign oil.
 (The United States is not the world’s dominant leader in energy, though it has increased energy production across sectors.
 We also still import foreign oil.)